hcai-mms/hcai-mms.github.io/_publications/2023_EACL_DAM.md

 # - schedl # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
+- kumar
+- lesota
-- Arefieva, Veronika
+- Zerveas, George
-- Egger, Roman
+- Cohen, Daniel
-- Schrefl, Michael
+- Eickoff, Carsten
 - schedl
+- rekab-saz

 # abreviation of the journal/conference ... e.g. IEEE TVCG
-journal-short: WSDM
+journal-short: EACL
 # when was this publication written/ when was the publication accepted (e.g. 2020)
 year: 2023